-In October 2017, we entered into the Nestlé Agreement with Nestlé Health Science.
-Pursuant to the Nestlé Agreement, Nestlé Health Science paid us an upfront cash payment of \$14.0 million.
+In October 2017, we entered into the Nestlé SCA with Nestlé Health Science.
+Pursuant to the Nestlé License Agreement, Nestlé Health Science paid us an upfront cash payment of \$14.0 million.
 In July 2018, we announced that we had dosed the first subjects in a first-in-human Phase 1a dose-escalation trial with CDX-6114 for the potential treatment of PKU.
 The initiation of the trial triggered a \$4.0 million milestone payment from Nestlé Health Science which was paid in September 2018 and the \$1.0 million milestone payment that was triggered by the achievement of a formulation relating to CDX-6114 was received in February 2019.
 In January 2019, we received notice from the FDA that it had completed its review of our IND for CDX-6114 and concluded that we may proceed with the proposed Phase 1b multiple ascending dose study in healthy volunteers in the United States.
-In February 2019, Nestlé Health Science exercised its option to obtain an exclusive, worldwide, royalty-bearing, sub-licensable license for the global development revenue.
-Upon exercising its option, Nestlé Health Science assumed all responsibilities for future clinical development and commercialization of CDX-6114.
-For the management of PKU.
+In February 2019, Nestlé Health Science exercised its option to obtain an exclusive, worldwide, royalty-bearing, sub-licensable license for the global development and commercialization of CDX-6114 for the management of PKU.
 The option payment of \$3.0 million was recognized in the first quarter of 2019 as research and development revenue.
 Upon exercising its option, Nestlé Health Science assumed all responsibilities for future clinical development and commercialization of CDX-6114, with the exception of the completion of an extension study, CDX-6114-004, which was substantially completed in the fourth quarter of 2019.
-Other potential payments from Nestlé Health Science escues \$1.0 billion in a single year, and (iii) tiered royalties, at percentages ranging from the middle single digits to low double-digits, of net sales of Product.
+Other potential payments from Nestlé Health Science to us under the Nestlé License Agreement include (i) development and approval milestones of up to \$85.0 million, (ii) sales-based milestones of up to \$250.0 million in the aggregate, which aggregate amount is achievable if net sales exceed \$1.0 billion in a single year, and (iii) tiered royalties, at percentages ranging from the middle single digits to low double-digits, of net sales of Product.